Sungjuwu/sungjuwu.github.io/research.md

 ## Work In Progress

-- The Dynamics of Global Production
+- The Dynamics of Global Production <br>
   (Slides available upon request)

-- The Regional Effect of FDI Composition Change in Vietnam (Slides available upon request)
+- The Regional Effect of FDI Composition Change in Vietnam <br>
+  (Slides available upon request)